 7. Removing The Defender

-Removing the defender is a common chess tactics used to win material in chess.
+Removing the defender is a common chess tactic used to win material in chess.
 Your army is too valuable to leave in unprotected situations.
-Therefor it is important to keep your pieces defended.
+Therefore it is important to keep your pieces defended.
 There are ways of removing your opponent’s defending men, however, that leave other pieces open to attack.